Main menu

 In areas where the disease is prevalent, screening for strongyloides is recommended before the introduction of immune suppressive medication and biologic agents.

 Treatment of strongyloidiasis is with anthelminthic therapy.
-Ivermectin at a dose of 200 mcg/kg daily for two days is the drug of choice for uncomplicated strongyloidiasis.
+Ivermectin at a dose of 200 mcg/kg daily as a single dose is the treatment of choice for uncomplicated strongyloidiasis.
 This drug does not kill the larvae form only the adult worms, so repeat dosing is necessary to eradicate the infection completely.
 Other effective drugs include albendazole and thiabendazole.

 In addition to anthelmintic therapy for severe forms of strongyloidiasis, supportive treatment such as intravenous fluids for volume depletion, blood transfusion for GI bleeding, and mechanical ventilation for respiratory failure, may be required.
 Antibiotic treatment may be indicated if bacteremia or meningitis has also developed.